-NOTE: GVWs are for use by roadside enforcement only for the purpose of determining whether the driver/vehicle is subject to CDL regulations.
-It is not used to determine whether a vehicle is representative for the purposes of Skills testing.
+(The underlined and italicized text above is for use by roadside enforcement only for the purpose of determining whether the driver/vehicle is subject to CDL regulations.
+It is not used to determine whether a vehicle is representative for the purposes of Skills testing).

-Gross vehicle weight rating (GVWR)

-Means the value specified by the manufacturer as the loaded weight of a single vehicle.
+Gross vehicle weight rating (GVWR) means the value specified by the manufacturer as the loaded weight of a single vehicle.